-In a crisis, an apology is your main line of defence - but you have to get it right.
-This week's United Airlines fiasco is another textbook example of what NOT do.
+In a crisis, an apology is your main line of defence, but you must get it right.

-A passenger was literally dragged off a flight he had legitimately booked, just so the airline could make room for a couple of staff on an otherwise full plan.
-You can check out the video footage here.
+You can watch the video here.
 When he refused to give up his seat he was forcibly ejected from the plan, despite being a doctor with patients to see at his destination.

-This statement completely fails to address the legitimate outrage.
+The CEO's statement completely fails to address the legitimate outrage.
 It focuses on United not their passengers and makes no effort to explain that passengers are generally treated with respect.
 So what should United have done differently?

-- Show you get it: Tell me what you are doing for the passenger and what you have learned from this incident to ensure it never happens again.
+Show they get it: Tell me what you are doing for the passenger and what you have learned from this incident to ensure it never happens again;

-- Walk your values: United has pages of values statements, including this one in their passenger charter which this week's actions have shown are simply untrue.
+Walk their values: United has pages of values statements, including this one in their passenger charter which this week's actions have shown are simply untrue.
 [We will] ...
-Treat passengers fairly and consistently in the case of oversales
+Treat passengers fairly and consistently in the case of overbooking.

 Will this be a storm in a twittercup or have long lasting brand damage?
 Only time will tell, but if United keeps pouring petrol on the issue it won't go away any time soon.